frame-lang/frame_transpiler/docs/source/getting_started/introduction/machine_block.rst

 Exit Event
 ^^^^^^^^^^^
 Upon transitioning out of the current state, the system sends an exit message (`|<|`) to it first.
-Importantly, the exit event is sent before the enter event so the current state can clean up before the new state initializes.
+Importantly, the exit event is sent to the current event before the enter event is sent to the next state.
+This allows so the current state can clean up before the new state initializes.

 Here is how we can use that to accomplish the same functionality we have above: